Henry David Greene

 Henry David Greene, KC, JP, DL (1843 – 11 October 1915) was a British barrister and Conservative Party politician.

 The son of Benjamin Buck Greene, a governor of the Bank of England, Greene was educated at Trinity College, Cambridge (MA, LLM) and was called to the bar at the Middle Temple in 1868.
-He practiced in London and on the Oxford Circuit, and took silk in 1885.
+He practised in London and on the Oxford Circuit, and took silk in 1885.

 He was elected to the House of Commons as a Conservative for Shrewsbury in 1892, and was returned unopposed in 1895 and 1900.
-He was a member of the Royal Commission on the Feeble-Minded and an unpaid Commissioner in Lunacy from 1908 to 1914.
+When his son Rowland Henry Blyth Greene (b.1881) was diagnosed as an "imbecile", his father Henry sought membership of the Royal Commission on the Feeble-Minded and was appointed an unpaid Commissioner in Lunacy from 1908 to 1914.
 He was Treasurer of the Middle Temple in 1910.